Guadalupe River water or watershed scenery in Texas

 Best flows

 Use USGS 08167800 at Sattler as the primary live flow signal.
-Stable, fishable releases support nymphing and light streamer work; very low, warm, or crowded conditions should shift expectations toward short sessions or warmwater targets.
+Stable, fishable releases support nymphing and light streamer work.
+Very low, warm, or crowded conditions should shift expectations toward short sessions or warmwater targets.

-When to skip
+When to leave

 Skip trout-focused fishing when the trout-zone rules are unclear, water temperature is stressful, access is not confirmed, tuber traffic makes handling poor, or flow changes make wading unsafe.